-330 W. Third Street,
+330 W. 3rd Street,

 5 people favorited this theater

-The Capitol Theatre, typical of most movie palaces, began life in 1920 as a mixed use vaudeville and movies theater, and later began showing movies only.
+The Capitol Theatre, typical of most movie palaces, began life on December 25, 1920 with William Faversham in “The Man Who Lost Himself”.
+Operating as a mixed use vaudeville and movies theatre, it later began showing movies only.

 Recently, Scott Community College was endowed with the building that includes the Capitol Theatre.
-It was used as a non-profit rental hall for concerts, theater, lectures, etc., but was closed in the Fall of 2010.
+It was used as a non-profit rental hall for concerts, theatre, lectures, etc., but was closed in the Fall of 2010.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.